lue-bird/elm-state-interface/README.md

 ## comparison to The Elm Architecture

-The Elm Architecture with its model, view, msg, update, sub, cmd, task can be reduced down to state and interface, making it simpler, safer and more declarative.
+The Elm Architecture with its model, view, msg, update, sub, cmd, task can be reduced down to a state and a view/subscriptions-like `state -> Interface state` function that combines what you'd use cmds, tasks, subs and view for.

-cmds, tasks, subs and view are combined into one view/subscriptions-like `state -> Interface state` which means
+This means

   - actions (like changing the url) aren't tied to a specific event happening but to a specific state
   - update is part of the interface and having an intermediate event type is optional (but often useful)